mhhollomon/codevamping-blog/content/post/spirit-x3-error-handling.md

 But the tag type can do other things.

-The interesting one for our purposes is error handing.
+The interesting one for our purposes is error handling.
 If the tag type has a public template member function named `on_error()`, Spirit will call that instead of throwing the error.
 So, lets turn `stmt` into a rule and see what the handler looks like.

 First, the lines for `stmt` itself.